The-MadDoG-TMDG/presentation/README.md

 # 🍿 An interconnected community,
 The open source community is the 💗 heart of GitHub and is fundamental to how we build software today, see for yourself:
-GitHub Sponsors have helped support over 5,000 people and projects around the world 🌍 Open source projects on GitHub received 218 million contributions 🚀 in the last year alone Every minute a developer creates a new version 🏄 for a public project on GitHub Now that we're talking about the important stuff ☝️, do you contribute to open source?
+GitHub Sponsors have helped support over 5,000 people and projects around the world 🌍 Open source projects on GitHub received 218 million contributions 🚀 in the new year.
+Every minute a developer creates a new version 🏄 for a public project on GitHub Now that we're talking about the important stuff ☝️, do you contribute to open source?
 Yes?
 Okay, you rock!